Your Miracle Reaction

-Others explained the dramatic occurrence away: suggesting he may have not even been struck by a bullet (but some other projectile) or that the whole incident was staged.
-(They reasoned no one having had that brush with death would get up and rally the crowd the way he did.)
+Others explained the dramatic occurrence away, suggesting he may not have even been struck by a bullet (but some other projectile) or that the whole incident was staged.
+They reasoned no one having had that brush with death would get up and rally the crowd the way he did.
 They also took exception to how his wounded ear looked when the bandage came off.
 It healed too quickly to have really been clipped by a bullet, they insisted.

 Not long after being freed from Egyptian slavery, Israelites did just that.
-They had made it to the base of Mount Sinai after a series of astounding miracles: God had leveled a world-ruling empire with devastating plagues, parted the Red Sea so Israel could escape, and then closed the same sea to erase the pursuing army.
+They had made it to the base of Mount Sinai after a series of astounding miracles: God had leveled a world-ruling empire with devastating plagues, parted the Red Sea so Israel could escape, and then closed the sea to erase the pursuing army.

 Humanly, it is so easy to take something God did for us and ascribe those miracles to other “gods.”
 In modern terms, we attribute them to physical circumstances that make more sense to us.
-Or, as with the first assassination attempt on Mr. Trump, do we explain them away?
-Do we reason around them?

 Forgetful

 Verse 7 describes the Israelites’ inability to understand God’s “wonders in Egypt,” to the point that they provoked God at the Red Sea.
 Then came the Red Sea miracle.
 “Then believed they his words; they sang his praise” (verse 12).
+They weren’t naysayers of the miracle, but notice what the very next verse records: “They soon forgat his works …” (verse 13).
+Verse 21: “They forgat God their saviour, which had done great things in Egypt.”

 Even so-called Bible scholars who write commentaries about God’s Word deny His miracles by calling them “tales.”
-In The Former Prophets, author Gerald Flurry writes: “That is the downfall of a lot of Bible scholars: They can’t believe there is a God who performs miracles for man.
+In The Former Prophets, Pastor General Gerald Flurry writes: “That is the downfall of a lot of Bible scholars: They can’t believe there is a God who performs miracles for man.
 They have no faith, and they attribute these miracles to exaggeration.
 In God’s Church, however, we routinely depend on His miracles as a way of life!”

 God wants us to depend on Him and His miraculous power routinely as a way of life.
 So how do you respond to them?
-As we will explore in Scripture, our human reasoning is so easily prone to explaining away miracles, attributing them to other circumstances, taking exception with how they are performed, denying them altogether.
-Or, if we do acknowledge them, to soon move on as if it never happened.
-How should we respond?
+Our human reasoning is easily prone to explaining away miracles, attributing them to other circumstances, taking exception with how they are performed, and denying them altogether.
+Or if we do acknowledge them, to soon move on as if it never happened.

 A Miracle Ministry

-This reasoning-around-of miracles is especially evident in the ministry of Jesus, who performed many amazing, public miracles.
+These tendencies were especially evident in the ministry of Jesus, who performed many amazing, public miracles.

-In some places, Christ didn’t perform miracles—for example, in the area where he grew up (Matthew 13:57).
-Verse 58 reads: “And he did not many mighty works there because of their unbelief.”
+In some places, Christ didn’t perform miracles—for example, in the area where He grew up (Matthew 13:57).
+Verse 58 reads: “And He did not many mighty works there because of their unbelief.”
+Miracles are wasted on the faithless—especially, in this case, in an area where there was already a bias against Him.

-In the parallel account in Luke 4:25-27, Christ adds that Elijah and Elisha performed their more well-known miracles outside of Israel, because of the nation’s faithlessness.
+In the parallel account in Luke 4:25-27, Christ adds that Elijah and Elisha performed their more well-known miracles outside of Israel because of the nation’s faithlessness.

-The modern descendants of Israel are not much different.
+The modern descendants of Israel are similar.
 “The American and British peoples are greatly cursed today because they fail to teach their children about God’s many miracles,” Mr. Flurry writes in The Former Prophets.
 “Our educational system and most religions today usually teach the opposite.
 Our children are taught to look upon these examples as Old Testament fantasy.
 That is why we don’t experience such miracles today!”

-John’s Gospel emphasizes a few of Christ’s miracles (some not recorded anywhere else), and particularly the reaction of human reasoning to them.
-“Now when he was in Jerusalem at the passover, in the feast day, many believed in his name, when they saw the miracles which he did.
+One of these is in John 2: “Now when he was in Jerusalem at the passover, in the feast day, many believed in his name, when they saw the miracles which he did.
 But Jesus did not commit himself unto them, because he knew all men, And needed not that any should testify of man: for he knew what was in man” (verses 23-25).

 This is evident through John’s Gospel.
 Some followed Him after a great miracle that fed the masses, but Christ knew their interest was not for the miracle but for the meal (John 6:2, 14, 26).
 Once He started talking about spiritual bread, most got offended and left.

-In one instance, a man named Nicodemus admitted that his fellow Pharisees knew He was a man sent from God “… for no man can do these miracles that thou doest, except God be with him” (John 3:2).
+In one instance, a man named Nicodemus admitted that his fellow Pharisees knew Jesus was a man sent from God “… for no man can do these miracles that thou doest, except God be with him” (John 3:2).

 While visiting Jerusalem during His last Feast of Tabernacles in the flesh, there was some debate about who Jesus was.
 “And many of the people believed on him, and said, When Christ cometh, will he do more miracles than these which this man hath done?”
 (John 7:31).